Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Experiments

 \subsection{Experiment Results}

+\textbf{Qualitative Results.} \figref{fig:variance_map} shows some qualitative results for an example image in the SR task.
+We can see that the variance maps generated in our task are consistent with the level of ambiguity.
+Specifically, in our methods, high variance occurs in areas with high randomness and high frequency.
+For the depth estimation task shown in \figref{fig:variance_map_depth}, high variance usually occurs in the area with high spatial resolution and large depth.
+As expected, these high-variance areas usually correspond to large prediction errors.

 \textbf{Evaluation Metrics.} Commonly used metrics to evaluate uncertainty estimation include Brier score (BS), expected calibration error (ECE), and negative log-likelihood (NLL)~\citep{deepensemble,TS}.
 However, BS and ECE are for classification tasks only and hence not applicable in our setting.
 We therefore use the following metrics for evaluations: (1) \textbf{NLL}, which is defined in regression tasks by assuming a Gaussian distribution.
 However, note that NLL depends on not only the quality of uncertainty estimation but also the prediction accuracy itself.
 Therefore contrary to previous belief, we argue that it is not an ideal metric for evaluating uncertainty estimation.
 (2) \textbf{Area Under the Sparsification Error (AUSE)}, which quantifies how much uncertainty estimation coincides with the true errors \citep{AUSE}.
 (3) \textbf{Correlation} between the estimated uncertainty and the error.
-Here we define four variants of correlation (see details in Appendix \secref{sec: metrics}): \emph{pixel-wise}, \emph{mean}, \emph{block-wise}, and \emph{patch-wise} correlations to evaluate performance at the pixel, image, block, and patch levels, repsectively.
+Here we define four variants of correlation (\textcolor{black}{see details in the Supplement)}: \emph{pixel-wise}, \emph{mean}, \emph{block-wise}, and \emph{patch-wise} correlations to evaluate performance at the pixel, image, block, and patch levels, respectively.
 The intuition is that in many situations it is more instructive and meaningful when uncertainty is visualized in each region (e.g. a region with a possible tumor for a medical imaging application).
 Note that block-wise correlation depends on specific segmentation algorithms, while patch-wise correlation defines regions in an algorithm-independent way.
-Similarly we also define four evaluation forms for AUSE.
+Similarly, we also define four evaluation forms for AUSE.